Chartability/POUR-CAF/README.md

 _This heuristic is based on standards_.

-Data is not formatted to be human-readable.
+__Description__: Data is not formatted to be human-readable.
 All textual information displayed (in data labels, annotations, axes, tables, legends, etc) must be formatted to an understandable level of content (ie “human readable”).
 These formats must also be made into versions that can be read and parsed comfortably by screen readers.
 (For example: 6500000000 should be formatted to 6.5b visually and to “six point five billion” when used in screen reader labels and alt text.)

 __Cited standard__: [https://www.w3.org/WAI/WCAG21/Understanding/unusual-words.html](https://www.w3.org/WAI/WCAG21/Understanding/unusual-words.html)